JetBrains/compose-multiplatform/benchmarks/multiplatform/README.md

 `open -a Google\ Chrome --args --js-flags="--expose-gc"`

-- `./gradlew wasmJsBrowserProductionRun` (you can see the results printed on the page itself)
+- `./gradlew :benchmarks:wasmJsBrowserProductionRun` (you can see the results printed on the page itself)